 Expected credit losses are determined based on the loan to value ratio of the mortgages as well as specific instances where mortgages are in default.
 The expected credit losses are recorded as the estimated amount of credit losses for the next 12 month period.
-There have been changes to the expected credit losses from the prior period as that period included several mortgages expected to be uncollectible due to alledgedly inappropriate appraisals (Note 8) whereas the current period includes one specific mortgages receivable are stratified across various geographical regions, include a mixture of 1st and 2nd mortgages as well as commercial and residential mortgages.
-The Company considers a mortgage to be in default if the mortgagee has neglected to pay their contractually required payment.
+There have been no significant changes to the expected credit losses from the prior period.
+There are no significant credit risk concentrations as the mortgages receivable are stratified across various geographical regions, include a mixture of 1st and 2nd mortgages as well as commercial and residential mortgages.
+The Company considers a mortgage to be in default if the mortgage has neglected to pay their contractually required payment.